How Vaccines Work

 For a few weeks after birth, babies have some protection from germs that cause diseases.
 This protection is passed from their mother through the placenta before birth.
 After a short period, this natural protection goes away.

-Learn more about child immunizations available at One Health Pediatrics.
+Learn more about child immunizations available at Owensboro Health Medical Group Children's Center.

 It is no longer necessary to get vaccines for diseases such as Diphtheria and Measles, which are virtually eliminated.